Last Updated: October 8, 2025

 Mandatory Training Requirements—Long-Term Care

-An insurance intermediary who sells, solicits, or negotiates long-term care insurance products must be licensed and appointed by an insurer and must complete the initial and ongoing long-term care training.
+An insurance intermediary (agent) who sells, solicits, or negotiates long-term care insurance products must be licensed and appointed by an insurer and must complete the initial and ongoing long-term care training.

 except for the